Judicial functions of the House of Lords: History

 In 1707, England united with Scotland to form the Kingdom of Great Britain.
 The question then arose as to whether or not appeals could be taken from Scottish Courts.
 The Acts of Union provided that "no causes in Scotland be cognoscible by the courts of Chancery, Queen's Bench, Common Pleas or any other court in Westminster Hall; and that the said courts or any other of the like nature after the union shall have no power to cognosce, review or alter the acts or sentences of judicatures in Scotland, or stop the execution of the same" (emphasis added).
-The Acts were silent on appeals to the House of Lords, unless they be deemed of 'like nature' to Westminster Hall, in which case it would be banned.
+The acts were silent on appeals to the House of Lords, unless they be deemed of 'like nature' to Westminster Hall, in which case, such appeals were banned.
 In 1708, the first Scottish appeal to the Lords arrived, and it was accepted by the House.
-In 1709, the House ordered that no decree of the lower Scottish courts could be executed while an appeal was pending; that rule was reversed only by the Administration of Justice (Scotland) Act 1808 empowering the lower Court to determine if an appeal justified the stay of its decree.
+In 1709, the House ordered that no decree of the lower Scottish courts could be executed while an appeal was pending; that rule was reversed only by the Administration of Justice (Scotland) Act 1808 empowering the lower court to determine if an appeal justified the stay of its decree.
 In 1713, the House of Lords began to consider appeals from Scotland's highest criminal court, the High Court of Justiciary.
 In 1781, when deciding Bywater v Lord Advocate, the House recognised that before the Union, no further appeal lay.
 The House agreed not to hear further Scottish criminal appeals.

 The Kingdom of Ireland was politically separate from Great Britain and subordinate to it.
-The Irish House of Lords regarded itself as the final court of appeal for Ireland, but the British Declaratory Act of 1719 asserted the right of further appeal from the Irish Lords to the British Lords.
+The Irish House of Lords regarded itself as the final court of appeal for Ireland, but the British Declaratory Act 1719 asserted the right of further appeal from the Irish Lords to the British Lords.
 This was odious to the Irish Patriot Party and was eventually repealed as part of the Constitution of 1782.
 Appellate jurisdiction for Ireland returned to Westminster when the Acts of Union 1800 abolished the Parliament of Ireland.

 A 1627 lunacy inquisition judgment was appealed from Chancery to the Privy Council of England rather than the House of Lords.
 Bypassing the Lords was repeated at the next such appeal, in 1826 from the Irish Chancery.